saveenr/usql-tutorial/window-functions/percent-rank.md

 # PERCENT\_RANK

 PERCENT\_RANK calculates the relative rank of a row within a group of rows.
 PERCENT\_RANK is used to evaluate the relative standing of a value within a rowset or partition.
-The range of values returned by PERCENT\_RANK is greater than 0 and less than or equal to 1.
+The range of values returned by PERCENT\_RANK is in the range `0 <= x <= 1`.

 ```